Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190520: The SET_GCODE_OFFSET command has changed; update any g-code macros accordingly.
+The command will no longer apply the requested offset to the next G1 command.
+The old behavior may be approximated by using the new "MOVE=1" parameter.

 20190404: The Python host software packages were updated.
 Users will need to rerun the ~/klipper/scripts/install-octopi.sh script (or otherwise upgrade the python dependencies if not using a standard